xofbd/unfair-coin-bayes/README.md

 1. in the repository, run `make deploy`.
 1. open the link provided in the command line.

-If you using Windows, you can:
+If you are using Windows, you can:
 1. create and activate the virtual environment.
 1. `set FLASK_APP=app.py` in the command line.
 1. run `python -m flask run`.